Over the past 15 years, we have served

 Every year, we lead 30 high school students through a multi-faceted personal and professional development and job-readiness program.

-Here are some of the stories we've captured from our GAP participants, hiring partners, and community.
+Here are some of the stories we've captured from our Girl Ambassador Program participants, hiring partners, and community.

 Our participants report that they feel more secure learning to take action on issues that matter to them, making positive choices, and engaging in their community.